 Arnarstapi fishing village

-A traditional fishing village in Snæfellsness peninsula
+Arnarstapi fishing village, a gem in the Snæfellsness peninsula

-Another geology masterpiece of Iceland you will find near Arnarstapi Fishing Village.
-This tiny fishing village has picturesque coastal cliffs derived from glowing magma hitting the wild waves of the Atlantic.
-Known in Iceland as the most beautiful harbor in the country.
-Thousands of years later erosion has formed beautiful stone arcs and a remarkable marine geyser.
+Another geology masterpiece of Iceland you will find near Arnarstapi fishing village.
+This tiny village has picturesque coastal cliffs derived from glowing magma hitting the wild waves of the Atlantic.

 Like many of the coastal villages in Iceland, Arnarstapi was also an important trade post in the past.
 The village had a much bigger population in the past than it has now.

 How to get there: After you visit Búdakirkja in the Snæfellsness peninsula, if you go all the way to the west you will find Arnarstapi village.
-You can also visit Arnarstapi fishing village on a self-drive tour in Iceland.